 Apple Sabzi (Apple Cooked in Mild Spices With Coconut)

 It's normal to include all sorts of vegetable sides as part of an Indian meal, but fruit sometimes makes an appearance, too.
-Apple sabzi features tender apple coated with chilies, coconut, and various spices.
+Apple sabzi features tender apple coated with chiles, coconut, and various spices.
 It's sweet, flavorful, and wonderful alongside a fiery curry.

 Sooji Upma (Indian Semolina Breakfast Dish)